-Jancis Robinson has been writing and broadcasting about wine since 1975, and has been the Financial Times’s wine correspondent since 1989.
+Jancis Robinson has been writing and broadcasting about wine since 1975, and has been the Financial Times’s wine correspondent since 1990.
 Her principal occupation now is JancisRobinson.com, updated daily, but she is also responsible for many of the standard reference books on wine, including The Oxford Companion to Wine and, with Hugh Johnson, The World Atlas of Wine.
-Her award winning website JancisRobinson.com has subscribers in 100 countries.
-She qualified as a Master of Wine, the first from outside the wine trade, in 1984, and regularly judges and lectures about wine around the world.
+Her award-winning website JancisRobinson.com has members in 100 countries.
+She qualified as a Master of Wine, the first from outside the wine trade, in 1984, and has too many awards to list here.
 Since 2005 she has helped choose wine for Her Majesty the Queen, who presented her with an OBE in 2003.

 Julia Harding, linguist and fastidious editor, passed the notoriously stiff Master of Wine exams at the first attempt in 2004, the top student of her year.
 She has been working full time with Jancis Robinson since 2005, editing and writing for JancisRobinson.com, as assistant editor for the last two editions of the Oxford Companion to Wine and masterminding the map updates in the World Atlas of Wine.
 In this book, she has co-ordinated the work of all three authors, gathered the most up-to-date and reliable statistics available about plantings of wine grape varieties in every corner of the planet, as well as unearthing recommended wine producers for almost every grape variety.